nadinengland/secret-santa/README.md

 ## TODO

-Turn this into a gem before so that the whole world can benifit!
+Turn this into a Gem so that the whole world can benefit!
 The server and Gem are pretty much done, however, some finishing touches are required which I just don't have time for right now.